techidaily/site-some-techniques/source/_posts/resolving-no-audio-output-device-found-issue-in-windows-11-a-comprehensive-guide.md

 ![Starting a disabled audio service in the services app on windows.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/04/4-starting-a-disabled-audio-service-in-the-services-app-on-windows.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/On0Jw2oMZf0?si=Pm-FJoEt8XWmtMbr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Double-click on each service, one after the other.
 If you find the Service Status as "Stopped," click the "Start" button to enable them.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2En1CHbiYwA?si=jZKzTr9EIT2ShjGK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  6\.
 Enable or Disable Chipset Audio From BIOS